thar she blows!!

 The beached whale was a tourist curiosity for about 2.5 days.
 Then it deteriorated into a rancid reeky rotting carcass, so ol' George was called in to take charge.
 The carcass could not be buried, for the tides would uncover it. . . could not be dragged to sea as it was already decaying. . . could not be burned because yikes, can you imagine the aroma of burning rancid whale?

 But never fear, for George had a great idea--dynamite the thing!
-It would take only 20 cases of explosives to do the job.
+It would take only a half ton of explosives to do the job.
 And once the carcass was blown to smithereens, the seagulls, crabs and other hungry sea scavengers would dispose of the leftovers in no time.
 Problem solved . . . mmmmm.

 Poor beleaguered George Thornton never lived down the incident.
 Every November on the anniversary somebody from somewhere contacted him for comment, and he could only say that his method was effective and the media ruined his life, basically.
 May you rest in blissful peace, George.